-The body charged with supervising the operation of and compliance with the Model, as well as updating it as necessary, must be internal to the Company and have independent powers of initiative and control (Article 6, paragraph 1, letter b) of Legislative Decree 231/2001).
+The internal body charged with supervising the operation of and compliance with the Model, as well as updating it as necessary, must have independent powers of initiative and control (Article 6, paragraph 1, letter b) of Legislative Decree 231/2001).

-The explanatory report accompanying the Decree specifies that: "The entity (...) shall also oversee the effective operation of the models and compliance with them: to this end, to ensure the maximum effectiveness of the system, the company shall employ a unit established internally (in order to avoid simple contrivances to create a veneer of legitimacy for the action of the company through the use of compliant bodies, and above all to create a true nexus of fault for the entity), endowed with independent powers and specifically responsible for these duties ... particularly important is the establishment of a reporting requirement in respect of this internal Supervisory Body, so as to ensure its operational capacity ...".
+The Explanatory Report accompanying the Decree specifies that: "The entity (...) shall also oversee the effective operation of the models and compliance with them: to this end, to ensure the maximum effectiveness of the system, the company shall employ a unit established internally (in order to avoid simple contrivances to create a veneer of legitimacy for the action of the company through the use of compliant bodies, and above all to create a true nexus of fault for the entity), endowed with independent powers and specifically responsible for these duties... particularly important is the establishment of a reporting requirement in respect of this internal Supervisory Body, so as to ensure its operational capacity...".